Language-Power/Replication_Augmented/AugmentedSocialScientist/docs/pages/train_predict.md

 ## Predicting

+**:exclamation: This script requires the contents of newspaper articles, which have been removed from the public repo due to copyright.**

 Prediction is done through a Python script (the script takes some time to run), ```./AugmentedSocialScientist/predict/predict_logged_models.py```.
 This script uses the models saved during training, so make sure you run the training notebooks beforehand.

 Use: